What Is Zilliqa (ZIL)? | The Complete Guide to the High Throughput Blockchain

 After a node has proven its identity, it gets assigned to a shard.
 Within the shards, Zilliqa uses Practical Byzantine Fault Tolerance consensus.
 This is a higher-throughput consensus mechanism that has finality.
 Finality means that most of the nodes in the shard must agree on the miniblock.
 Once a block is confirmed by the shards and DS committee, it is the only block that can reference the block before it.
 There is no forking in a consensus mechanism with finality.

 Zilliqa isn’t the first distributed ledger to implement BFT.
-NEO, Tendermint, and Hyperledger use versions of the proven BFT consensus mechanism.
+NEO, Tendermint, and Hyperledger use versions of the proven BFT consensus mechanism as well.

 Data Flow Contracts & State Sharding

 Sharding transactions is fairly straightforward.
-You can easily assign transaction verifications to various shards.
-Each verification stands on its own.
+You can easily assign transaction verifications to various shards, and each verification stands on its own.
 There shouldn’t be a need for much communication between shards.

 As such, Zilliqa’s contracts focus on data flow and functional programming, only.
 They don’t allow for checking, storing, or changing states.
 At least, not yet.